4DR1455/Microtrading_bot/README.md

 # Microtrading_bot
-This is a bot that operates at stock market with specific bot
+This is a bot that operates at stock market on a specific stock